MuZero

-MuZero is a computer program developed by artificial intelligence research company DeepMind to master games without knowing their rules.
-Its release in 2019 included benchmarks of its performance in go, chess, shogi, and a standard suite of Atari games.
-The algorithm uses an approach similar to AlphaZero.
-It matched AlphaZero's performance in chess and shogi, improved on its performance in Go (setting a new world record), and improved on the state of the art in mastering a suite of 57 Atari games (the Arcade Learning Environment), a visually-complex domain.
+MuZero is a computer program developed by artificial intelligence research company DeepMind, a subsidiary of Google to master games without knowing their rules and underlying dynamics.
+Its release in 2019 included benchmarks of its performance in Go, chess, shogi, and a suite of 57 different Atari games.
+The algorithm uses an approach similar to AlphaZero, where a combination of a tree-based search and a learned model is deployed.
+It matched AlphaZero's performance in chess and shogi, improved on its performance in Go, and improved on the state of the art in mastering a suite of 57 Atari games (the Arcade Learning Environment), a visually-complex domain.

 MuZero was trained via self-play, with no access to rules, opening books, or endgame tablebases.
-The trained algorithm used the same convolutional and residual algorithms as AlphaZero, but with 20 percent fewer computation steps per node in the search tree.
+The trained algorithm used the same convolutional and residual architecture as AlphaZero, but with 20 percent fewer computation steps per node in the search tree.

 History

 On November 19, 2019, the DeepMind team released a preprint introducing MuZero.

 Derivation from AlphaZero

 MuZero (MZ) is a combination of the high-performance planning of the AlphaZero (AZ) algorithm with approaches to model-free reinforcement learning.
 The combination allows for more efficient training in classical planning regimes, such as Go, while also handling domains with much more complex inputs at each stage, such as visual video games.

 MuZero was derived directly from AZ code, sharing its rules for setting hyperparameters.
 Differences between the approaches include: